swcarpentry/DEPRECATED-boot-camps/4-Debugging/Readme.md

 **Presented and Designed by Anthony Scopatz**

+Below are some tools that are useful for debugging.
+We'll need to do some extra installation to have all of them available:

+    cd ~/UofCSCBC2012/4-Debugging/
+    sudo ./install.sh

 ## What is Debugging (Exercise)?

 Before I show you the practice (art) of debugging, separate out into